ekernf01/ekernf01.github.io/_posts/2025-06-29-virtual-cell-new-releases.md

 #### The mean baseline contains biologically relevant findings that could trick you if you didn't know they came from a baseline

 The Txpert authors write "[T]he strong predictive power of the mean baseline  ... reflects general biological responses to perturbation-induced stress or a reduction in fitness, health or growth due to perturbation of an important cellular component, rather than perturbation-specific effects."
 Similarly, the eval work from Shift and U Toronto claims "Systematic bias is readily apparent when evaluating DEGs against control.
 This is illustrated in the Norman19 dataset[.]"
-I disagree; here's why.
+This cannot be the full explanation of what's going on.
+Here's why.

 I averaged together all the perturbation samples in the [Norman 2019 erythroid leukemia genetic interaction data](https://pubmed.ncbi.nlm.nih.gov/31395745/).
 I computed the log fold change over the control mean.
 I inspected the top 100 most increased genes.
 They included the following indicators of erythrocyte (red blood cell) differentiation: